Blotch3D/Blotch3D/README.md

 To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add the Xamarin Android feature), and follow something like the above steps for that platform.
+Or if that doesn't work, look online for an example.

-All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it.
+All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL etc.).
 Its best to assume all Blotch3D and MonoGame objects should be created and accessed in that thread.

 When you instantiate a class derived from BlWindow3D, it will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread".
 (This pattern is used because MonoGame uses it.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
-But instead of overriding Initialize, LoadContent, Update, and Draw, you override Setup, FrameProc, and FrameDraw.
+But instead of overriding Initialize, LoadContent, Update, and Draw, you override Setup, FrameProc, and FrameDraw from BlWindow3D.
 Other "Game" class methods and events can still be overridden, however.)

 Although it may apparently work in certain circumstances, do not have the class constructor create or access any 3D resources, or have its instance initializers do it, because neither are executed by the 3D thread.
+Initialization of 3D resources should be done in the Setup method.

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are